pramodcs058/AI-Skill-Fest-2026/README.md

 # AI-Skill-Fest-2026

-## Build Smarter with Copilot Agents
+## Everyday AI with Copilot Chat

-AI is transforming the way organizations work by enabling smarter automation and more efficient workflows.
-Join our exclusive session on “Build Smarter with Copilot Agents” to discover how AI-powered agents can help streamline tasks, improve collaboration, and enhance productivity across your workplace.
+AI is becoming an essential part of the modern workplace, helping professionals work smarter, faster, and more efficiently.
+Join our session on “Everyday AI with Copilot Chat” to discover how AI can simplify daily work, improve productivity, and help transform ideas into action with ease.

-Learn how Copilot Agents can automate repetitive processes, assist with everyday tasks, simplify workflows, and help teams focus on more strategic and high-value work.
+Explore practical ways to use Microsoft Copilot Chat for content creation, task management, collaboration, summarization, research, and everyday workplace productivity.

 ## Why Attend?
-- Discover how AI-powered agents can improve workplace efficiency
+- Learn how to use AI effectively in your daily workflow
-- Learn practical use cases for Copilot Agents
+- Discover practical use cases of Microsoft Copilot Chat
-- Automate repetitive tasks and save valuable time
+- Improve personal productivity and workplace efficiency
-- Enhance collaboration and streamline workflows
+- Understand how AI can help turn ideas into action faster
-- Explore smarter ways to work with AI-driven automation
+- Gain insights into smarter collaboration and communication

-## Learning Outcomes
+## Key Highlights / Learning Outcomes
-- Introduction to Microsoft Copilot Agents
+- Introduction to Microsoft Copilot Chat
-- AI-driven workflow automation use cases
+- Real-world workplace productivity use cases
-- Automating repetitive and manual business tasks
+- AI-powered content creation and task assistance
-- Enhancing collaboration and operational efficiency
+- Smart prompting techniques for better results
-- Best practices for implementing Copilot Agents effectively
+- Best practices to integrate Copilot into everyday work

-Explore the future of workplace automation and learn how Microsoft Copilot Agents can help transform the way your teams work.
+Don’t miss this opportunity to explore how AI can empower you to work smarter, faster, and more efficiently.
+Reserve your spot today and take the first step toward AI-powered productivity.
 --------------------------------------------------------------------------------------------------------------------